json-schema-org/json-schema-org.github.io/example1.md

 ### Are all tags strings?

 Finally, we come to the *tags* property.
 Unlike the previous properties, tags have many values, and is represented as a JSON array.
-According to Acme's docs, all tags must be strings, but you aren't required to specify tags.
-We simply leave *tags* out of the list of required properties.
+If, according to Acme's docs, all tags must be strings, but you aren't required to specify tags; we would simply leave *tags* out of the list of required properties.

 However, Acme's docs add two constraints: